qc-design/plaquette/docs/quickstart.rst

 This is where the "second half" of ``plaquette`` comes into play: its decoders.

-Given the chosen :class:`.LatticeCode`, its error models, and the obtained :class:`.SimulatorSample` you can now feed all these information to one of the decoders implemented or supported by ``plaquette``.
+Given the chosen :class:`.LatticeCode`, its error models, and the obtained :class:`.MeasurementSample` you can now feed all these information to one of the decoders implemented or supported by ``plaquette``.

 ``plaquette`` tries to abstract away the differences between the various